andradegui/andradegui/README.md

 - I live in Brazil, SP (São Paulo)
 - I have been working on Noovi as IT Intern
 - At college I study Technology in Systems For Internet
-- I like study English and Spanish
+- I like to study English and Spanish
-- Lately I have been learning HMTL, CSS and JS
+- Lately I have been learning HMTL, CSS, JS and PHP

 ## Connect with me:
 <a href="https://www.linkedin.com/in/guilherme-rafael-andrade-lima-426a16188/" target="blank">